couchbaselabs/agent-catalog/docs/README.md

     2. `Exchanges (sid, question, answer, walk)`, which provides one record per exchange (i.e., the period between a user question and an assistant response) in a given session.
 Each exchange record contains the session ID `sid`, the user's question `question`, the agent's answer `answer`, and the agent's walk `walk` (e.g., the messages sent to the LLMs, the tools executed, etc...).
+This view is commonly used as input into frameworks like Ragas.
-   3. `ToolCalls (sid, vid, tool_calls)`, which provides one record per session (alt. trajectory).
+    3. `ToolCalls (sid, vid, tool_calls)`, which provides one record per session (alt. conversation).
 Each tool call record contains the session ID `sid`, the catalog version `vid`, and a list of tool calls `tool_calls`.
 The `tool_calls` field details all information around an LLM tool call (e.g., the tool name, the tool-call arguments, and the tool result).
+    4. `Walks (vid, msgs, sid)`, which provides one record per session (alt. conversation).
+This view is essentially the `Sessions` view where all `msgs` only contain task transitions.

+_The next two steps are under active development!_

+3. **Log Analysis**: Once you have a grasp how your agent is working, you'll want to move into the realm of "quantitative".
+A good starting point is [Ragas](https://docs.ragas.io/en/latest/getstarted/index.html), where you can use the Analytics service to serve "datasets" to the Ragas `evaluate` function.
-3. **Log Visualization**: Users are free to define their own views from the steps above and visualize their results using dashboards like [Tableau](https://exchange.tableau.com/en-us/products/627) or [Grafana](https://developer.couchbase.com/grafana-dashboards).
+4. **Log Visualization**: Users are free to define their own views from the steps above and visualize their results using dashboards like [Tableau](https://exchange.tableau.com/en-us/products/627) or [Grafana](https://developer.couchbase.com/grafana-dashboards).